 </xs:complexType>

-Structures with optional fields are encoded as a xs:complexType with all of the fields appearing in a sequence.
+Structures with optional fields are encoded as a xs:complexType with all of the fields appearing as a sequence of xs:elements.
 The first element is a bit mask that specifies what fields are encoded.
 The bits in the mask are sequentially assigned to optional fields in the order they appear in the Structure.
+The rest of the elements have a name specified by the name of the field in the DataTypeDefinition.

 To allow for compact XML, any field can be omitted from the XML so decoders shall assign DefaultValues based on the field type for any mandatory fields.